This page may contain affiliate links, which means that we may earn from qualifying purchases at no additional cost to you.

 If you have an extra bed for your toddler, you can just put them in a full-sized bed and use a bed rail to make sure they don’t fall out while they are sleeping.

-This portable bed rail by Hiccapop is inflatable, making it a compact and convenient option for travel.
-The rails slip under the sheets and are secured by the child’s body weight with the safety flap extension to prevent them from moving out of place.
+There are a lot of options for compact, portable bed rails which are perfect for travel.
+The rails slip under the sheets and are secured by extension flaps or grip strips to prevent them from moving out of place.

 This is one of the easiest options when you’re traveling because you don’t have to bring a lot of extra gear.
 However, if you don’t have an extra bed available then this obviously isn’t an option.
 And some toddlers sleep better in a smaller, cozier bed that is more their size than a huge queen or king-sized bed.